 Getting approved for a loan with poor credit score will be tough, not impossible, but improbable.
 By a stroke of luck, if you manage to break through a loan program, you are sure to pay more interest than people with a good credit score.
 This is why we recommend trying everything you can to pay off your home loan, including trying to pay your mortgage by credit card.
-A list of such possible troubles is given below:
+A list of possible troubles is given below:

 - You can be denied certain jobs.
 Like the elite jobs in the finance industry which require good credit history.
 According to the finding of a think tank, one job applicant among seven was denied a job due to poor credit score.
 So it is not an unusual practice for companies to have an in-depth look at your credit score before handing you a job

 - Higher insurance premiums will be well on their way.
 Because insurance companies link low credit scores with high claims.
 According to NAIC, 85 percent of the homeowner insurers include the factor of credit score in the states which allow them to do so

 - Could be difficult to purchase a new car and starting a new business because lenders will have an in-depth look at your credit score